InteractiveComputerGraphics/SPlisHSPlasH/README.md

 - [cuNSearch](https://github.com/InteractiveComputerGraphics/cuNSearch) to perform the neighborhood search on the GPU
 - [GenericParameters](https://github.com/InteractiveComputerGraphics/GenericParameters) to handle generic parameters

-SPlisHSPlasH can export the particle data in the partio format.
+SPlisHSPlasH can export the particle data in the partio and vtk format.
 If you want to import partio files in Maya, try out our Maya plugin:
 - [MayaPartioTools](https://github.com/InteractiveComputerGraphics/MayaPartioTools)